 There are three ways to find out if your IP address is static or dynamic:

-You can contact your VPN provider directly via email or phone and ask them directly if you’re using an external static or dynamic IP address.
+You can contact your VPN provider directly via email or phone and ask them directly if you’re using an external dedicated or dynamic IP address.

 - Check your current IP address by using an IP lookup tool like What is my IP.

 - Note down the IP address displayed to you somewhere.

 - Then, restart your router and recheck your IP address.

 - If it changes, you’re using a dynamic IP address.
-But if it doesn’t, you’re using a static IP address.
+But if it doesn’t, you’re using a dedicated IP address.

 - Type “cmd” in the search box and open Command Prompt.